 If you’re under the impression that this year’s Detroit Auto Show was smaller than usual, you’re not alone.
-This sentiment was amplified by the fact that several car makers – including Bentley, MINI, and Land Rover – decided to skip the event altogether.
+Indeed, several car makers – including Bentley, MINI, and Land Rover – decided to skip the event altogether.

-That doesn’t mean it was dull, however.
-Companies from all over the globe trekked out to the nation’s Motor City to introduce new products including drool-inducing concepts and production-bound models brimming with tech features.
-To round out our coverage, we’ve singled out our top picks from the 2015 Detroit Show.
+That doesn’t mean it was dull: Companies from all over the globe trekked to Motor City to introduce new products including drool-inducing concepts and production-bound models brimming with tech features.
+To round out our coverage, we’ve singled out our top picks from the 2016 Detroit Show.

 2017 Honda Ridgeline